 Log collection and aggregation

 Email traffic.
-Again, as a minimum, the metadata about what’s sent and received, but if it is possible to capture both headers and contents then consider doing so.
+As a minimum, the metadata about what is sent and received, but if it is possible to capture both headers and contents then consider doing so.
 Phishing attacks, delivered over email, often tempt the user to click links, so getting visibility of these links in combination with web traffic helps detection and subsequent analysis.

 IP connections between your network and the Internet.
 It is useful to capture 5-tuple metadata of accepted connections on the edge of your network.
 This would show any raw connections coming out of your network, such as HTTP traffic not going through a proxy server or direct malware command and control sessions.